 We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you cannot hitch up the Skiff and go, on these links:

-• Our newer Flats Nation YouTube Channel can be found by clicking Here and sharing them with family and friends if you find them Entertaining and Educational!
-We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.
+Our newer Flats Nation YouTube Channel can be found by clicking here.
+Share our videos with family and friends if you find them entertaining and educational!
+Dave has advised me of some great guests in the works on a wide range of topics and product coverage soon.

 Many Blessings and Good Shooting!